 Our free tool provides options, advice, and next steps based on your unique situation.

-Qualifying seniors with Medicare Part A typically don’t pay anything out of pocket for hospice care.
-To receive coverage, your loved one must meet Medicare’s requirements: They must have a terminal diagnosis from a doctor with a life expectancy of six or fewer months, and they have to cease any curative treatments.
+Qualifying seniors who have Medicare Part A typically don’t pay anything out of pocket for hospice care.
+To receive coverage, your loved one must meet Medicare’s requirements: They must have a terminal diagnosis from a doctor with a life expectancy of six or fewer months, and they must cease any curative treatments.

-Depending on your loved one’s hospice provider, they may have to provide a copay of up to $5 per prescription drug that isn’t fully covered by Medicare.
+Depending on your loved one’s hospice provider, they may have a copay of up to $5 per prescription drug that isn’t fully covered by Medicare.[02]

 Veterans benefits typically cover home hospice costs for eligible veterans and their spouses.[04]
 However, your loved one may have to choose a VA-approved hospice provider or meet additional qualifications.